MicrosoftDocs/win32/desktop-src/Msi/maskededit-control.md

-﻿---
+---
-Description: 'The MaskedEdit Control is an edit field control that contains a mask in the text field of the control.
-You can associate the control with a string value property by entering the property name into the Property column of the Control Table.' ms.assetid: '8cc14683-3dbb-404f-87af-09a5f5b90b19'
+Description: The MaskedEdit Control is an edit field control that contains a mask in the text field of the control.
+You can associate the control with a string value property by entering the property name into the Property column of the Control Table. ms.assetid: 8cc14683-3dbb-404f-87af-09a5f5b90b19
 title: MaskedEdit Control
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MaskedEdit Control